Ismail-Opatola/one-conversion-angular-app/README.md

     put('url', body, options: { headers: {}, params: {}, responseType: null, withCredentials: null})

 The response type will be an _obervable_ which is then subscribe to, in order to process the data received

+###### HttpClient DELETE

+Making API calls to DELETE existing data is a DELETE method call.

+To make a call, all we need is an endpoint or an API url

+    delete("url", options: {})
+    delete('url', options: { headers: {}, params: {}, responseType: null, withCredentials: null})

+The response type will be an _obervable_ which is then subscribe to, in order to process the data received